CDO Technical Steering Committee

 National Institute of Standards & Technology

 Dr. Alex Nelson is a Computer Scientist at NIST, working on research in security automation and contributing to the National Vulnerability Database.
 Dr. Nelson has a dual B.A./B.S. in Mathematics and Computer Science from The Evergreen State College, and a M.S. and Ph.D. in Computer Science from the University of California, Santa Cruz.
 Dr. Nelson's research emphasizes foundational measurability of digital forensic processes.
-Dr. Nelson is currently serving as the inaugural CASE Ontology Committee Chair, and has had substantial input and experience in CASE's Adoption Committee and Unified Cyber Ontology's Ontology Committee.
-Dr. Nelson is a coauthor on multiple CASE publications, and has established many policies to enable the CASE ontology release process and resource development.
+Dr. Nelson served as the inaugural CASE Ontology Committee Chair, currently serves as the UCO Ontology Committee Chair, and has had substantial input and experience in the CDO Adoption Committee.
+Dr. Nelson is a coauthor on multiple CASE publications, and has established many policies to enable the CDO ontologies' release processes and resource development.

 Academia Participant